ekzhang/typedoc-theme-fresh/README.md

 _Fresh_ is a clean, minimalist and simple theme for [TypeDoc](https://typedoc.org/).

 I wrote this because the default TypeDoc theme is a bit noisy, and the layout seems a bit haphazard in places.
-This theme is meant to improve:
+This theme adjusts:

 - Color palette
 - Icon set and UI coherence